hxddad/arduinovid19-assessment/README.md

 _________________________________________________________________________________________________________________________________________________________________________
 **DISCLAIMER**:

 If you are taking EECS1011 or EECS1021, please do not mimic this project if you are considering to do the optional major project.
-Doing so will result in plagerism, which is against York University's acedmeic integrity policy.
+Doing so will result in plagiarism, which is against York University's academic integrity policy.
 _______________________________________________________________________________________________________________________________________________________________________
 **Introduction:**